MY SECOND TRIP TO IPTL WAS UNCERTAIN

 Last year, Coca-Cola handed me two tickets for lower-box.
 This year, they gave me a ball signed by the King of Clay himself.
 Unexpectedly, they also handed me freebies such as towel, t-shirt, tumblers, key chain and Powerade.
 Thank you, Coke!

 We’re blessed to have Tony De Los Reyes.
 He was there to assist our needs such as getting to the right direction while wheeling my wheelchair.
 He’s an EMT of Philippine Red Cross.
 Here we were in one photo.
 As expected, I don’t know how to smile.

 Daddy and I were having breakfast when Mr. Chris Portillo approached us in Microtel.
 He introduced himself then we shook hands.

 We briefly talked about IPTL, his role in Rotary Club and he showed me photos with his tennis favorites such as Kristina Mldenovic, Gael Mofils, Goran Ivanisevic and Daniela Hantuchova.

 I was kinda jealous upon discovering these photos were taken during the welcome party a day before the 2014 inaugural.

 Mr. Portillo gave us his calling card and said to keep in touch.

-Due to bad weather, it took her a while to get the parcel.
+Due to rainy weather, it took her a while to get the parcel.
 When she finally received the parcel and opened it out of curiosity, it was a tennis ball signed by Rafael Nadal.
-VAMOS!!!
+VAMOS!

 * * * * *

-Here I am!
-The ball is in my hand at last.
-The moment I saw the ball, I knew it’s something unique because Rafa put his initials under his signature.
+Here I am.
+The ball is in my hand at long last.
+The first moment I saw the ball, I knew it’s something unique because Rafa put his initials under his signature.